Niut Range

 The Niut Range is 3600 km^{2} (c.
 1390 sq mi) in area.
-It is a subrange of the Pacific Ranges of the Coast Mountains of British Columbia, although in some classifications it is considered part of the Chilcotin Ranges (which in some classifications are themselves part of the Pacific Ranges).
+It is a subrange of the Pacific Ranges of the Coast Mountains of British Columbia, Canada although in some classifications it is considered part of the Chilcotin Ranges (which in some classifications are themselves part of the Pacific Ranges).
 The Niut is located in the angle of the Homathko River and its main west fork, Mosley Creek.
 It is isolated, island-like, by those rivers from its neighbour ranges, as both streams have their source on the Chilcotin Plateau in behind the range.
 Razorback Mountain is its highest peak.

 Northwest across Mosley Creek is the Pantheon Range and due west is the Waddington Range and south of that is the Whitemantle Range; further northwest is the Klinaklini Icefield, beyond the river of the same name.
 To the southeast across the great Grand Canyon of the Homathko is the Homathko Icefield, east of which beyond the area of Mount Queen Bess is Tsy'los Provincial Park.